omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 7.2 Making the network topology parametric

-To parameterize the network, the number of nodes is given as a NED parameter,
-<tt>numCentralNodes</tt>.
-This parameter specifies how many nodes are in the central
-section of the network, but doesn't cover the two nodes at each side.
+To parameterize the network, the number of nodes is given as a NED parameter, `numCentralNodes`.
+This parameter specifies how many nodes are in the central section of the network, but doesn't cover the two nodes at each side.

 <img src="images/numberofnodes.png">

-The total number of nodes including the four nodes on the sides is <tt>numCentralNodes+4</tt>.
+The total number of nodes including the four nodes on the sides is `numCentralNodes+4`.
-The default of the <tt>numCentralNodes</tt> parameter is 2, this corresponds to the network in the previous step.
+The default of the `numCentralNodes` parameter is 2, this corresponds to the network in the previous step.

 @dontinclude tictoc18.ned